Find out how you can view and analyze your readers statistics.

 Below, there is an interactive chart that graphically represents all the stats that we’ve talked about.
 Click on the chart and see all the interactivity on each day.

 Another great section is the Engagement statistics.
-If you have elements in your flipbooks like images, audios, videos, links, social media buttons, etc., here you can see how your readers interacted with them by viewing how many times they’ve clicked on.
+If you have elements in your flipbooks like images, audio, videos, links, social media buttons, etc., here you can see how your readers interacted with them by viewing how many times they’ve clicked on them.

-Flipsnack statistics also lets you view the devices and sources through which your readers had access to your flipbooks such as mobile phones, tablets, or desktops.
+Flipsnack statistics also lets you view the devices and sources through which your readers had access to your flipbook, such as mobile phones, tablets, or desktops.

-Global views by top locations allow you to see from where your readers accessed your flipbooks.
+Global views by top locations allow you to see where your readers accessed your flipbooks from.
 You even have an interactive map where you can click on different regions.